ietf-wg-alto/draft-ietf-alto-path-vector/basic.md

 ### Cost Metric: ane-path {#metric-spec}

-This cost metric conveys an array of ANE names, where each ANE name uniquely represents an ANE traversed by traffic from a source to a destination.
+The cost metric "ane-path" indicates the value of such a cost type conveys an array of ANE names, where each ANE name uniquely represents an ANE traversed by traffic from a source to a destination.

 ### Cost Mode: array {#mode-spec}

-This cost mode indicates that every cost value in a Cost Map or an Endpoint Cost Map MUST be interpreted as a JSON array object.
+The cost mode "array" indicates that every cost value in a Cost Map or an Endpoint Cost Map MUST be interpreted as a JSON array object.

 Note that this cost mode only requires the cost value to be a JSON array of JSONValue.
 However, an ALTO server that enables this extension MUST return a